Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 The Emperor sits on a throne.
 It is adorned with four rams' heads, the symbol of Aries.
 In his right hand: an ankh, the Egyptian symbol for life.
 In his left hand: an orb, a model of the world.

 The Emperor wears a red robe.
 The color symbolizes power, passion, fertility, and strength.
 He wears a suit of armor underneath the robe.
 He protects himself from threats; he is an active leader and occasionally makes some enemies.
 He teaches the Fool to protect itself while on its journey.

 His long beard is a symbol for wisdom, experience, and maturity.
 He is an authority figure, and he demands respect. . . just like a Leo would.

 Behind his throne is a tall mountain range.
 It symbolizes the rough obstacles and terrain the Fool will go through to complete his journey.
 The Emperor encourages the Fool to go forward into the unknown and to be resilient to hardship.
 The figurehead is not very soft-hearted or gushy.
-He has high expectations, he acts as a boss, and he demands action.
+He has high expectations, he acts like a boss, and he demands action.

 The Emperor can represent a new parent, whether male, female, or otherwise.
 This person has taken on a role that employs authority and structure to a younger person.

 The Emperor is a primary source of income and security for dependents.
 People recognize this person as responsible, having a clear vision, and sticking to their convictions.